Residential and Dining Services Policy

 Assistance Animals (see also “Pets”)

-If you have a documented disability acknowledged by Access Services you may be eligible to have a service or emotional support animal in Residential and Dining Services facilities.
+If you have a documented disability acknowledged by Access Services, you may be eligible to have a service or emotional support animal in housing facilities.
 Each request will be handled on a case-by-case basis by submitting a Request for Accommodations to the Access Services Office.
-Requests must be submitted to and approved by Access Services and Residential and Dining Services prior to occupancy.
-Students who do not have approval may be in violation of the pet policy and will have a maximum of 48 hours to find an alternative off campus living arrangement for the pet.
+Requests must be submitted to and approved in writing by Access Services prior to the animal occupying the unit/suite/apartment.
+Students who do not have prior written approval to have an emotional support animal in housing may be found in violation of the Pets policy, may be provided with a maximum of 48 hours to find an alternative off-campus living arrangement for the pet, and may be subject to the procedural and disciplinary steps outlined in the Pets policy.
+Upon receiving written approval from Access Services to have an emotional support animal in housing, the student must meet with a RAD professional staff member to discuss and sign an Owner Responsibilities Agreement.
+The Owner Responsibilities Agreement requires the student to: 1) contact all roommates in their assigned unit/suite/apartment to notify them of the animal prior to the animal occupying the unit/suite/apartment; and 2) participate in a pre-scheduled inspection of their unit and suite/apartment during weeks 4 and 8 of each quarter to ensure proper care of the animal and housing facility.

 Bicycles may be stored in individual living spaces if all roommates agree.
 Bicycles may also be stored in designated bicycle racks if the bicycle is registered through police services.
 Bicycles that are stored in stairwells, balconies, hallways, lounges, or any area that may be a safety hazard are prohibited.
 Bicycles that are improperly stored may be removed and impounded.
 Following the spring closing, all bikes, other than those parked in front of designated summer housing, should be removed by the Wednesday of the first summer session, or bikes may be removed and impounded.
 (See abandoned property policy for more information on impounded property.)